yesgee/socialights/final-report.md

 ## Evaluation of the results

-> Evaluating the achievement of the project goals.
-Discuss reasons if some goals were changed/not achieved.

 We developed an application that is able to bring colleagues together within a company and make them get to know and understand each other.
 With *SociaLights*, we strive to enhance social interaction between people and, by doing so, strengthen the social foundation of the companies that adopt *SociaLights*.
 We believe that a cooperative and playful game in the coffee room will lead to the development of social ties and cooporative skills that contribute to future (collaborative) problem solving capabilities of the company.
 We make the game combined with lights, into a *cool* gadget, such that young and vibrant companies will sooner be tempted to acquire the lights and the application.
 So far, we have built a quiz game and made it work for deployment in **one coffee room**.
 We have build the mobile (Android) application and a cloud-based game server.
 We do not depend on a third party service (Hue Cloud) to communicate with the Hue Lights.